spikey2023/watchify-updated/README.md

 EXTRAS
 -how specific ratings can get
--friends and sharing or combining lists
+- [ ] friends and sharing or combining lists